How to Start a Nonprofit Organization in Florida: Everything You Need to Know

 Choose a Registered Agent

 After incorporation, a registered agent should be chosen.
 Registered agents receive legal papers and give secure access to them through your internet account.
 They can either be a person or a business entity with an active Florida filing or registration.
 If you file online, the registered agent or representative of the agent is required to type their name in the signature block.
 That signature is also as legally binding as a real signature, so to type another’s name without permission is considered forgery under s.831.06, F.S.

 Submit Articles of Incorporation

 Following this, you should identify three unrelated individuals to meet IRS requirements, so you won’t have to make later amendments or risk rejection of your 501(c)(3) application.
 Then you should submit the Articles of Incorporation ( Not for Profit) in duplicate with the Florida Department of State, Division of Corporations.
-This straightforward form can be delivered with the filing fee by mail or in person, although the preferred method is online submission.
+This straightforward form can be delivered with the filing fee by mail or in person, although the preferred method is an online submission.
 If you choose not to submit online, the Cover Letter should be included.
-If you wish to fax file, you must start a SUNBIZ electronic filing account with the department.
-Your corporation’s existence begins the day the Division of Corporations receives and files your Articles, unless those Articles specify an acceptable alternate “effective” date.
+If you wish to fax the file, you must start a SUNBIZ electronic filing account with the department.
+Your corporation’s existence begins the day the Division of Corporations receives and files your Articles unless those Articles specify an acceptable alternate “effective” date.